-John Kaempf defends churches and religious schools throughout the Pacific Northwest against civil lawsuits.
+John Kaempf defends churches and religious schools throughout Oregon against civil lawsuits.
 This includes employment disputes and tort claims by students and church members.

 In 2013, John successfully defended a religious high school in a lawsuit where the plaintiffs, a former student and his parents, sued for readmission to the school and sought money damages after the school expelled the student for misconduct.
 The trial court granted John’s motion for summary judgment and dismissed the case, holding that it was (1) barred by the First Amendment’s Free Exercise of Religion clause; (2) the school’s student handbook granted it the sole discretion to decide disciplinary issues that could not be challenged in court; and (3) the claimed damages were speculative and thus not recoverable.